How to Deal with Your Financial Past, Present and Future in 2021

-3. Knock $540/Year From Your Car Insurance in Minutes
+3. Knock $610/Year From Your Car Insurance in Minutes

 Speaking of the present, when’s the last time you checked car insurance prices?

 Well, how about right now?
 It’s quick and easy when you use a website called EverQuote to see all your options at once.

 4. Get Paid Every Time You Buy Toilet Paper

 Grocery shopping was never exactly pleasant.
 But these days, it’s a downright struggle.
 Fighting crowds; keeping six feet of space — just buying toilet paper is a feat.
 Shouldn’t you have something to show for it?